 As temperatures rise, pet parents need to be vigilant when it comes to keeping pets cool, both indoors and out.
 Risk of heatstroke and heat exhaustion rises in the warmer months, especially for cats who have flattened faces or spend a lot of time outdoors in the sun!
-Here’s what you need to know about heatstroke, heat exhaustion, and how to make sure your kitty stays chill and safe during the summer.
+Here’s what you need to know about heatstroke, heat exhaustion, and how to make sure your kitty stays happy, healthy, and safe during the summer.

 The Difference Between Heatstroke and Heat Exhaustion